outdreamer/build-a-cure-1/docs/to_do.md

     ]
     '''

+  - test with ALL_N vars

+  - update find_patterns

   - iterate through multiple pos_tags in a convert_words_to_pos(line) and assign numerical values

   - make sure youve changed 'modifier1' to 'VB1 NN1', 'VB1 VB2' etc